Anti-Bot

 Did Manifest V3 kill extension detection?

-It made resource-URL probing harder by randomising resource UUIDs per origin, but behavioural detection (watching DOM changes) and timing side channels still work, so the signal did not disappear.
+No. It made resource-URL probing harder by randomising each extension's resource UUIDs per origin, so a page can no longer just request a fixed ID.
+But behavioural detection (watching for the DOM changes an extension makes) and timing side channels still work, so the signal did not disappear.

 Is having no extensions suspicious?

-On its own, no. Combined with other freshly-provisioned signals — empty history, default fonts, default screen size — a completely sterile profile contributes to a bot score.
+On its own, no. But most real browsers carry at least one extension, so a completely empty set stands out.
+Combined with other freshly-provisioned signals - empty history, default fonts, default screen size - a totally sterile profile contributes to a bot score.

 Can extension detection identify me personally?